-This was in Chinatown, San Francisco, about 25 years ago.
-It was a busy, bustling restaurant, full of people who only spoke non-English.
-Waiters pushed little carts around in between tightly-placed tables and it was a bit unsettling the first time.
-Dim sum is like the Chinese version of Spanish tapas – little plates of fabulous food.
+This was in San Francisco’s Chinatown, 30+ years ago.
+It was a busy, bustling restaurant, full of people who spoke non-English.
+Waiters pushed little carts around tightly-placed tables and it was a bit unsettling.
 This is what the insides of the carts look like:

-We weren’t sure what to do, but we kept pointing at food and nodding, because everything looked so good.
-We were supposed to choose the dim sum items to eat, and there must have been 200 different items from which to choose.
-But we were so excited, hungry, and a little nervous, that I think we ended up with food for about a dozen people.
-Knowing us, I’m sure we finished all of it.
+We weren’t sure what to do, so we kept pointing at food and nodding, because everything looked so good.
+There must have been at least 200 different items from which to choose.
+Maybe even more.

-So here’s my recipe for my hubby’s favorite Steamed Buns:
+So here’s the recipe for my hubby’s favorite steamed buns:

 1 tablespoon yeast